-User Case: How Can I Move Files from Dropbox to OneDrive?
+User Case: Can I Transfer Files from Dropbox to OneDrive?

 I have a lot of files in my Dropbox account and I want to transfer them all to a OneDrive account as I don't use a Dropbox account anymore.
 However, the problem is that I don't know how to migrate Dropbox without losing any data to OneDrive.
 Does anyone know a working solution?
 Thanks a lot!